-Education changes everything - especially for a girl living in the developing world.
-Hope Now is a home for 58 HIV-positive children including 27 girls.
-We have 9 girls in college or a trade school and the rest are in an English medium school.
+Education changes everything - especially for kids living in the developing world.
+Hope Now is a home for 58 HIV-positive children including.
+Right now, we have 15 kids in college or a trade school and the rest are in an English medium school.
 Our oldest Roja is a senior at KIMS Medical College working toward a bachelor degree in Physical Therapy and will graduate in 2020.
 We pay 100% of all college costs.
-We are committed to educating our girls to the level they desire to ensure a stable life.
+We are committed to educating our kids to ensure a stable life when they are ready.

 India has the third largest HIV epidemic in the world.
 In the developing world, access to healthcare is not free - if you have money you receive care, if not you don't.
 The Indian government is not able to care for HIV-positive children so when parents die, the children have few options.
 Hope Now provides a home, access to quality healthcare and an education through college for 58 HIV-positive orphans.
 Girls are particularly vulnerable in this patriarchal society.
 Hope Now provides a future.

 Without Hope Now our kids would have no where to live, no education and no hope for a future.
 We provide a life filled with love, a family and a solid education through college or a trade school.
 Education is the most critical part of what we do.
 An education ensures a stable adult life when they are ready to pursue their dreams.

 By educating every child we ensure they will become part of a community, contribute to the economy and serve as ambassadors for people living with HIV/AIDS.
 None of our kids will pass on the virus, which - over time - will diminish the spread of HIV/AIDS within India.
 Our kids will live a normal life span.
 With a quality education they can and will change India as they move to more progressive society that includes girls at every level.
 Our Hope Now girls will be a part of that change.